 Korean makeup artist Cat Koh said cushion compacts changed the way Korean women do their foundation; they've whittled away the time it takes to achieve dewy skin.
 What exactly are cushion compacts?
 They're a type of foundation (usually with built-in SPF) that comes in a compact with an antibacterial puff you press into a netted cushion.
 Then you pat the puff all over your face.
 The effect is a natural finish that never looks cakey, no matter how many layers you apply.

 So this isn't the exact cushion I've been using from Sulwhasoo—that one is only available in Korea for now (sorry!).
-But I've tried this one from Sulwhasoo, and it gives a similar effect: namely, like you're not wearing foundation.
+But I've tried this one from Sulwhasoo, and it gives a similar effect: namely like you're not wearing foundation.
 I will say that if you're having a bad skin day, a cushion compact might not give you the coverage you want.
 But if your skin is happy and you just want to channel your inner glass-skinned K-pop star, you can't go wrong with a cushion compact.
-Scroll below for another cushion I love that's more budget-friendly…

-This cushion brow has probably been the biggest game changer for my beauty routine.
-I got my (formerly nonexistent) eyebrows microbladed two years ago, and they've faded a lot since then.
+This cushion brow has probably been the biggest game-changer for my beauty routine.
+My (formerly nonexistent) eyebrows have faded a lot since I got them microbladed.
 Thus I've had to use more than my standard tinted brow gel to get any sort of definition.
 I'm horrible with a brow pencil, which is why this cushion brow product from Laneige has changed everything and helped me fake the fluffy brows of my dreams.
 I take the angled brush and press it into the darker shade of the cushion; then I use it to trace along my natural brow shape.
 Afterward, I'll take the lighter shade and fill in any gaps.
 I use the spoolie on the other side to brush it out, and the final effect is a light, natural-looking brow that looks like it could be the real thing.

 Koh used this cushion eye shadow from Missha on the model during her presentation and somehow crafted a perfect subtle smoky eye with just a few swipes.
 I love that this product is double-ended with a darker shade for adding shadow and a lighter one for highlighting.
 Plus, the cushion tip makes it easy to apply: Just dip and glide along your eye, patting it in to blend if necessary.
 It's great for an everyday makeup look, and it makes adding subtle definition along your eyes so easy.

-I'll admit that this isn't my go-to concealer for when I have a massive zit to hide.
+I'll admit that this isn't my go-to concealer for when I have a massive breakout to cover.
 It is, however, great for brightening up your under-eyes and adding a bit of extra coverage to smooth out discoloration where you need it.
-Plus, I love that the sponge-tipped applicator disperses just the right amount: Just dab it on; then blend.
-Scroll below for another cushion-tipped concealer that I love is this Filter First Luminous Concealer from Laura Geller acts like Spanx for your skin, magically blurring out pores and discoloration.
+Plus, I love that the sponge-tipped applicator dispenses just the right amount: Just dab it on; then blend.

+Another cushion-tipped concealer that I love is this Filter First Luminous Concealer from Laura Geller.
+It acts like Spanx for your skin, magically blurring out pores and discoloration.

 Surprisingly, I wasn't able to find too many cushion-tipped Korean lip products.
 But this launch from Burberry fits the bill and has been on heavy rotation, so I'm including it in this roundup.
 Enticingly dubbed "Lip Velvet Crush," this innovative lip color feels light-as-air and gives the nicest rosy tint to my lips.
 The finish is velvety matte, but unlike matte lipsticks, it feels like air and isn't drying at all.
 I've been using it every morning to give my dried-out lips a healthy flush of color, and it's become a new fall favorite.